Opening Hours Open 7 days a week

 Job Creation: Accelerated Route To ILR

-If an applicant makes an application for indefinite leave to remain (ILR) through the accelerated route and rely on creation of jobs criteria, they must create at least 10 jobs for settled workers during their last grant of leave as Tier 1 Entrepreneur.
+If an applicant makes an application for indefinite leave to remain (ILR) through the accelerated route and relies on the creation of jobs criteria, they must create at least 10 jobs for settled workers during their last grant of leave as a Tier 1 Entrepreneur.

 Genuine Entrepreneur Test

-Migrants making an application for indefinite leave to remain (ILR) are subject to a genuine entrepreneur test.
+Migrants applying for indefinite leave to remain (ILR) are subject to a genuine entrepreneur test.

 • has established, taken over or become a director of one or more genuine businesses in the UK, and has genuinely operated that business or businesses while they had leave as a Tier 1 (Entrepreneur) Migrant

-• has genuinely invested the money referred to in table 6 of appendix A into one or more businesses in the UK to be spent for the purpose of that business or businesses
+• has genuinely invested the money referred to in table 6 of Appendix A into one or more businesses in the UK to be spent for the purpose of that business or those businesses

 • genuinely intends to continue operating one or more businesses in the UK